Mat2OO1/Mat2OO1/README.md

 - 📚 I'm a third year student of Applied Computer Science at WUST
 - 🌱 I’m currently learning **Angular**

 - ⚡ **I love travelling and playing on a guitar.
-I'm a math tutor**
+I'm a math and IT private tutor**

 <h3 align="left">Languages and Tools:</h3>